 8.3.12 Encouraging walking and cycling, safely to and from facilities and services would contribute to reduced traffic and the impact of congestion.
-To achieve this, it must be safe for walkers and cyclists.
+To achieve this, it must be safe for all users.
+Major development proposals should identify orbital routes and internal circulation routes across the development, joining up with existing routes, where possible.

-POLICY BOV T4 Encouraging Walking and Cycling
+POLICY BOV T3 Encouraging Walking and Cycling